chef/chef-web-docs/chef_master/source/resource_apt_update.rst

 ``frequency``
    **Ruby Type:** Integer

-   The frequency at which Apt repository updates are made.
+   The frequency at which APT repository updates are made.
 Use this property when the ``:periodic`` action is specified.
 Default value: ``86400``.

 ``ignore_failure``
    **Ruby Types:** TrueClass, FalseClass